alexamy/godot-dialogue-system/README.md

 It has two parts - name before `:` and phrase text afterwards.

 ### Anchor (`#`)
-Used for defining start of the dialogue block and later switch to it.
+Used for defining start of the dialogue block.
+Can be referenced later by other instructions.
-Everything after this will be the name of dialogue block.
+Everything after '#' till end of line will be the name of dialogue block.
-Ends when there will be another dialogue block or the end of file.
+Block ends when there will be another dialogue block or the end of file.

 ### Expression (`$`)
 Used for executing arbitrary code.
 Will be executed as Godot Expression in context of dialogue interpreter.